Digital-Methods-HASS/au672746_Hansen_Louise_Brix_Pilegaard/final_project/readme.md

 This folder containts the code, data and report for the exam project "Topic Modeling on Popular Music Lyrics from 1982-2022".

 ## File- and metadata descriptions
-**billboard_scrape.Rmd**: This markdown containts the code to scrape data from the Billboard Hot 100 chart from several weeks of 1982, 2002 and 2022.
-It also containts the data to scrape the lyrics to these songs from genius.com
+**billboard_scrape.Rmd**: This markdown contains the code to scrape data from the Billboard Hot 100 chart from several weeks of 1982, 2002 and 2022.
+It also containts the data to scrape the lyrics to these songs from genius.com. **NOTE**: running this script requires the creation of an API client to genius.com.
+An API client token is personal, and mine can therefore not be shared for this project.
+To run the code on your own machine, a personal token can be made at https://genius.com/api-clients.
+This token must be saved in an .Renviron file in the correct directory on your machine (see https://stackoverflow.com/questions/40788645/how-to-create-renviron-file for different solutions for Windows, Linux and Mac) and activated in the R-script (code is provided for this in the script)

 **billboard_tm.Rmd**: This markdown contains the code to apply Topic Modeling to the data from the **billboard_scrape.Rmd** markdown.